-Ashley Alexiss Teases Instagram Into a Frenzy And Spills Out Of Multi-Colored Bikini
+Ashley Alexiss Teases Instagram Into A Frenzy And Spills Out Of Multicolored Bikini

 Instagram and Sports Illustrated swimsuit model Ashley Alexiss is on a romantic vacation to The Maldives.
 She has taken the opportunity to thrill and tease her fans as she enjoys the beautiful views in paradise.

 Alexiss struck a sassy pose on the beach wearing a gorgeous tropical flower print triangle top that showcased her generous cleavage.
-Black bikini bottoms dipped down to show off a shiny belly button ring on the Sports Illustrated Swimsuit model’s gorgeously sun-kissed midsection.
-The suit is her own brand’s Lush Escape bikini.
-She ran one hand through her long, slightly damp, beachy waved blonde hair, and her other hand featured her stunning wedding band since this is her wedding anniversary trip.
+Her black bikini bottoms dipped down to show off a shiny belly button ring on the Sports Illustrated: Swimsuit Issue model’s gorgeously sun-kissed midsection.
+The suit comes from her own brand’s Lush Escape bikini line.

+The model ran one hand through her long, slightly damp, beachy waved blonde hair, and her other hand featured her stunning wedding band as the photo was taken during her wedding anniversary trip.
 A light, peach-colored lipstick and natural makeup completed the sexy look.

 In the caption, Alexiss celebrated the similarities among people throughout the world no matter what language they speak.
 In the photo, the model wore a beautiful, full smile, and she noted how smiles say the same thing in every tongue.